boazbk/tcs/lec_15_probability.md

 >_"Einstein was doubly wrong ... not only does God definitely play dice, but He sometimes confuses us by throwing them where they can't be seen."_, Stephan Hawking

->_" 'The probability of winning a battle' has no place in our theory because it does not belong to any collective.
+>_"'The probability of winning a battle' has no place in our theory because it does not belong to any [random experiment].
 Probability cannot be applied to this problem any more than the physical concept of work can be applied to the 'work' done by an actor reciting his part."_, Richard Von Mises, 1928 (paraphrased)

 >_"I am unable to see why 'objectivity' requires us to interpret every probability as a frequency in some random experiment; particularly when in most problems probabilities are frequencies only in an imaginary universe invented just for the purpose of allowing a frequency interpretation."_, E.T.
 Jaynes, 1976